 The Advanced Independent Project

 Each student designs, implements, and completes a two-semester advanced independent project that encompasses a sophisticated and complex set of questions, concepts, skills, and abilities.
 The completed project should clearly demonstrate the student’s ability to perform advanced work.
 The culmination of the Division III advanced independent project—whether a thesis, portfolio, film, exhibit, computer program, performance, or committee-approved combination of these—must be in a form that can be evaluated by the student’s faculty committee.
 Judgment of the quality and scope of the advanced independent project is the responsibility of a student’s committee.

 Division III Advanced Educational Activities

-The work for all AEAs must be completed by the end of the Hampshire advising and progress review period.
-Formal awarding of the degree will be delayed if documentation of completion of one or both AEAs is not received prior to Hampshire’s commencement.
+Students studying away from campus on field study or an exchange program in Division III should carefully plan with their committees how they are going to satisfy their AEAs in keeping with the above definition.
+They may not use the entirety of their field study as an AEA but may use a component, such as a special project or a course.
+Students should check the planning guides for study away from campus and discuss them with their faculty.
+Two courses may not be combined to satisfy one AEA.The work for all AEAs must be completed by the end of the Hampshire advising and progress review period in the student’s final semester.
+Formal awarding of the degree will be delayed if documentation of completion of one or both AEAs is not received prior to the degree award date.
 Students may not negotiate an incomplete in the final semester for any AEA.
-Failure to complete an AEA will result in the student having to complete an advanced level course at another institution, pre-approved by the Division III chairperson in a revised contract.
+Failure to complete an AEA will result in the student having to complete an advanced-level course at another institution, pre-approved by the Division III chairperson in a revised contract.
 The student’s graduation date will be delayed until after receipt of a transcript documenting successful completion of the substituted course.